Library Aerial Photographs

 PAMAP – The Digital Base Map of Pennsylvania

 PAMAP has acquired high resolution digital orthophotos and elevation data for all of Pennsylvania.
 Portions of the state were flown each year from 2003 to 2008.
 The data is primarily of use in Geographic Information System software, where it provides a seamless, consistent, high-resolution set of digital, geospatial data products.
-A web-based viewer that allows users to save an image or download a printable map can be found at http://ceiwin1.cei.psu.edu/PAMapViewer.html.
-A download tool at http://www.pamap.dcnr.state.pa.us/pamap/ provides information and easy access to the files that can be downloaded from the PASDA site.
+A download tool at http://www.pamap.dcnr.state.pa.us/pamap/data_source.aspx provides information and easy access to the files, which can also be downloaded from the PASDA site.

 Digital Ortho Quarter Quads (DOQQ)

 Digital ortho quarter quads (DOQQ) from 1993 and 1999 for parts of Pennsylvania can be downloaded from PASDA at: ftp://www.pasda.psu.edu/pub/pasda/.
 There are now two folders that you can download from: doq and doq99.
 Or visit the PASDA Data Access Wizard and type in “DOQQ” as a key word.

 DOQQs are rectified and projected digital aerial photographs covering one quarter of a 7.5 minute quadrangle.
 A single DOQQ file is typically 40MB in size, so download times over a modem may be unreasonable.
 The DOQQs at the PASDA site are in the same projection as the most recently published 7.5-minute quadrangle.